 If you look over the list of ingredients in this recipe, one thing should stand out.
 Every ingredient is Keto-friendly.
-How awesome is that?
-And the salad uses all tradtional ingredients without having to make any alterations.
+And the salad uses all traditional ingredients without having to make any alterations.

-Though it has about 4 net carbs per serving, all of those carbs come from fresh low carb produce.
-And this salad is literally a nutrient power house.
+Though it has about 4 net carbs per serving, all of of which are from health veggies, making this salad a nutrient power house.
 If you're curious about the nutritional value of olives, cucumbers, tomatoes or any of these ingredients, Healthline has so many wonderful articles for you to check out.

 - Asian Grilled Chicken Salad